4. The Functional class

 ...

 Now, we have the answers to the two questions above.
-A KerasTensor
+A KerasTensor find the

-layer producing it with KerasTensor._keras_history.layer
+layer producing it with KerasTensor._keras_history.layer.
+A Layer find the

-input KerasTensor
+input KerasTensor with Layer._inbound_nodes[0]._keras_inputs.

 Finally, we can fetch the entire computational graph with the algorithm described above.
 The pseudo-code is shown as follows.